PetroleumCyberneticsGroup/FieldOpt-Research-Open/README.md

 for problems involving large-scale numerical simulations.

-The FieldOpt framework serves as a multi-disciplinary knowledge repository of optimization and petroleum domain expertise.
+The FieldOpt framework serves as a multi-disciplinary knowledge repository of optimization and domain expertise.
 Technology development is based on efficient knowledge retention and integration of project work and synergy through mining of implemented iterative procedures and